-We will continue to be guided by the Government and National Governing Bodies of Sport regarding a safe return to play for all our clubs.
-Each Governing Body must first provide a government approved statement before we can introduce them back into our University programme.
+Outdoor sports are able to resume from March 29th 2021.
+Our clubs will resume outdoor training from April 12th.
+We will, of course, continue to be guided by the Government and National Governing Bodies of Sport regarding a safe return to play for all our clubs.

 8. Can I play 5-a-side football ?

 No, unfortunately we do not yet have government approval to allow any indoor sports to be played.
 For 5-a-side football, the FA must first produce an acceptable plan for safe play.

 9. Is there a time limit on my visit?

 Initially, 60-minute time slots will be available for gym and swimming sessions.
 Group exercise classes will be 30 or 45 minutes.
 This will be kept under review.